technipelago/grails-crm-training-ui/README.md

 - Project Management

 This plugin adds an administration (CRUD) user interface for training/conference administration.
 Domain classes and services are handled by plugin crm-training.

+### Documentation

+Complete documentation for this plugin can be found at [gr8crm.github.io](http://gr8crm.github.io/plugins/crm-training-ui/)